nrgow/nrgow.github.io/_posts/2025-07-16-spoken-language-human-data-voxtral.markdown

 The dense-baseline performs rather poorly, giving some evidence to the hunch that character ngrams would be a strong baseline.

 Finally, regarding voxtral-mini: it performs pretty well!
 Better than Gemma-3n-2b with the base prompt, and comparable to the results where Gemma-3n-2b is given the enhanced task prompt including contextual hint.
-Comparison with parakeet or whisper turbo is a bit unfair, for either gemma or voxtral - the phonetic embedding model was only trained on synthetic data coming from parakeet and whisper-turbo, so the embeddings are likely better attuned to the types of transcription errors that they make.
+Comparison with parakeet or whisper turbo would be a bit unfair - for either gemma or voxtral - the phonetic embedding model was only trained on synthetic data coming from parakeet and whisper-turbo, so the embeddings are likely better attuned to the types of transcription errors that they make.

 It's a promising model which comes with a very nice vllm integration.
 Further posts may dive a little deeper into its capabilities.